36 Hours in Brunswick

 Brunswick, a designated Main Street Community, is the epitome of a college town (home to Bowdoin College), with the Androscoggin River to the north, Casco Bay to the south, and the Brunswick Town Mall — a greenspace with a seasonal farmers market and live music — the delightful anchor of the community.

 Activities: Hiking, biking, birdwatching, picnicking, shopping, dining

 There’s much more to Brunswick than shopping, of course.
+Enjoy a film at the independant movie theater, Eveningstar Cinemas or visit Bowdoin’s Peary-MacMillan Arctic Museum - dedicated entirely to all things Arctic and in a new location.
 Spend some time cycling on the Mere Point Bike Ride, a 15-mile scenic road ride on the peninsula of Mere Point, or take a hike through the Town Commons, a 71-acre woodland park.
 Bring your leashed dog and a picnic lunch.
 Birdwatchers should visit the Kate Furbish Preserve.

 For a look back in time, visit the Joshua L. Chamberlain Museum — in what was the Civil War hero’s home for more than 50 years — or the Skolfield-Whittier House for guided tours that provide an excellent glimpse into 19th-century upper-middle-class life in Maine.